Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

 One of the issues mentioned in \cite{b24} is that of fairness where class boundary disparities affect classwise prediction accuracy and robustness.
 This also relates heavily to the discussion in robustness-accuracy tradeoff, where a paper highlighted the need to limit data geometry-dependent augmentation schemes for similar reasons \cite{b35}.
-Addressing this, Kumar et al. \cite{b23} use the average prediction score of a class and the margin by which the average prediction score of one class exceeds that of another.
-Following this, using a modified version of the Neyman-Pearson lemma, which forms the basis of RS and IDRS, a procedure is designed to compute the certified radius where the confidence is guaranteed to stay above a certain threshold, thus achieving a significantly better-certified radius, as is empirically shown.
-They raise a valid point regarding certifying confidence (soft classifiers) instead of labels (hard classifiers), as has been the primary focus of most RS based techniques so far.
-We urge further exploration and extension of this notion of understanding classifier confidence and base classifier properties and leveraging them for RS.
+Addressing this, cite{b23} use a modified version of the Neyman-Pearson lemma to compute the certified radius where the confidence is guaranteed to stay above a certain threshold, thus achieving a significantly better-certified radius. \cite{b39} discuss randomized smoothing with the consideration of generic smoothing distributions, which can be input-dependent and provide an approach to solve the problem of maximising certified radii using input-dependent distributions.
+However, the paper mainly focuses on the theoretical side with a simple yet unpractical experiment as a proof of concept.

-Addressing the high cost challenge in RS, Quasi-Convexity-based Randomized Smoothing (QCRS) \cite{b62} presents an optimisation which exploits the quasiconcavity condition for the radius-variance curve in randomized smoothing, which is a weaker form of concavity.
-While DDR assumed concavity for the certified radii, empirically, it is seen that this is not the case despite it showing significant certified radii improvements.
-On the other hand, quasiconcavity is shown to hold for most data points.
-Based on this, QCRS is presented as a computationally efficient approach with less overheads compared to other input-specific inference-based optimisation methods.
-Further, it is an entirely orthogonal approach to many other optimisation techniques in randomized smoothing, and as with other orthogonal approaches, we encourage empirical testing with other methods.
+Addressing the high cost challenge in RS, Quasi-Convexity-based Randomized Smoothing (QCRS) introduced by \cite{b62} presents an optimisation which exploits the quasiconcavity condition for the radius-variance curve in randomized smoothing, which is a weaker form of concavity.
+Quasiconcavity is shown to hold for most data points.
+Based on this, QCRS is presented as a computationally efficient approach with less overheads compared to other input-specific inference-based optimisation methods, one of the few input-specific methods to address complexity.